softedge-core/softedge-ui/README.md

 - Extendable architecture for charts, documents, and other UI patterns

 ## 📚 Documentation
-Visit the full documentation at:
+Visit the full documentation at: [Softedge-UI Documentation](https://softedge-core.github.io/softedge-ui-docs/)

 ## 📌 Roadmap